-Go to a grocery stores and buy ingredients to make some of your meals, beverages and snacks.
+Go to grocery stores and buy ingredients to make some of your meals, beverages, and snacks.
 If you can save on breakfast and lunch it will give you a little extra spending money to go out to a nice dinner.
-Street food is another inexpensive option and is an excellent way to try authentic local cuisine.
+Street food is another inexpensive option and is an excellent way to try the authentic local cuisine.

 Tourist traps suck.
 They cost too much, the crowds are crazy and the attractions are often disappointing.
 Save money on excursions by doing some really cool stuff with locals.
 These off the beaten path experiences will definitely impress your friends.